jhu-ip/cs220-f24/exercise/ex03a.md

 <div class='admonition info'>
 <div class='title'>Info</div>
 <div class='content'>
-<p>Note: If you have a Mac you might want to do this in your Terminal later if you want to keep a local copy of your git repo there too.</p>
+<p>Note: If you have a Mac you might want to do this in your Terminal later if you want to keep a local copy of your git repo there too.
+If you're on Windows, you can do the same thing through Git Bash.</p>
 </div>
 </div>